Depression and Brain Chemistry: Understanding the Truth About Chemical Imbalance

 The Evolution of Our Understanding

 For decades, the chemical imbalance theory dominated our understanding of depression.
 The idea was simple and compelling: depression resulted from a shortage of certain neurotransmitters, particularly serotonin, in the brain.
-It was like running a car with too little oil – just add more, and the problem would be solved.
+Just add more, and the problem would be solved.

 Beyond Chemical Imbalance: A Complex Reality